This rolling device helps you to roll out evenly shaped coils or 'snakes' of clay, which can be difficult to do with your fingers.

 How to use this snake maker or coil maker:

 To use it you start with clay as fresh as possible (or extremely carefully reconstituted), as if the clay has started to dry, you might get cracks and end up with a broken snake/coil.

 Use your fingers to quickly squeeze and shape your metal clay into a basic log shape.
 Make sure your fingers are coated with a little olive oil or badger balm to stop them from drying out the clay, and work quickly.
 You can keep the clay in a little cling film to stop it from drying out, but this part should not take more than about 5 seconds.

 Now roll it a couple of times on your work surface with your fingers to round it off.
 Then, as soon as you have the snake started, switch to the acrylic roller.
 Roll back and forth over the clay.

-If you press too hard you will feel that your snake is becoming oval and then square, and eventually you can't roll it.
+- If you press too hard you will feel that your coil is becoming oval and then square, and eventually you can't roll it.

-If you don't apply enough pressure, your snake will not get thinner or longer quickly enough, and it will start drying out.
+- If you don't apply enough pressure, your coil will not get thinner or longer quickly enough, and it will start drying out.